-If you receive three copyright strikes:
+If you get 3 copyright strikes:

 - All the videos uploaded to your account will be removed.

-- You won't be able to create new accounts.
+- You can't create new channels.

-- Sign in to your YouTube account.
+- Sign in to YouTube Studio.

-There are three ways to resolve a copyright strike.
+There are three ways to resolve a copyright strike:

-- Submit a counter notification: If your video was mistakenly removed because it was misidentified as infringing, or qualifies as a potential fair use, you may wish to submit a counter notification.
+- Submit a counter notification: If you think your video was removed by mistake, or qualifies as fair use, you can submit a counter notification.

 Check out the following video from the YouTube Creators channel to learn the basics of copyright strikes.